-Academy Award winner Brie Larson is joining the Marvel Cinematic Universe in 2019’s Captain Marvel, which casts her in the title role, as well as in the role of the cosmic hero’s alter ago, Carol Danvers.
-Captain Marvel has been an ally and teammate to The Avengers over the years, and now we have the highly anticipated film’s first trailer.
+Academy Award winner Brie Larson is joining the Marvel Cinematic Universe in 2019’s Captain Marvel, which casts her not only in the title role, but also as the cosmic hero’s alter ago, Carol Danvers.
+In the comics, Captain Marvel has been an ally and teammate to The Avengers over the years, and now we have a new trailer for the highly anticipated film version of the superhero.

-Captain Marvel is directed by Mississippi Grind filmmakers Anna Boden and Ryan Fleck from a script by Tomb Raider screenwriter Geneva Robertson-Dworet, Meg LeFauve (Inside Out), Nicole Perlman (Guardians of the Galaxy), along with Liz Flahive and Carly Mensch (Glow).
-The film is set in the ’90s and explores the powerful hero’s adventures in the time before Captain America and Iron Man came to prominence.
+Captain Marvel is directed by Mississippi Grind filmmakers Anna Boden and Ryan Fleck from a script by Tomb Raider screenwriter Geneva Robertson-Dworet, Meg LeFauve (Inside Out), Nicole Perlman (Guardians of the Galaxy), and Liz Flahive and Carly Mensch (Glow).
+The film is set in the 1990s and explores the powerful hero’s adventures in the time before Captain America and Iron Man came to prominence.